Transgender sex workers

+Transgender sex workers are transgender people who work in the sex industry or perform sexual services in exchange for money or other forms of payment.
 In general, sex workers appear to be at great risk for serious health problems related to their profession, such as physical and sexual assault, robbery, murder, physical and mental health problems, and drug and alcohol addiction.
 Though all sex workers are at risk for the problems listed, some studies suggest that sex workers who engage in street-based work have a higher risk for experiencing these issues.
 Transgender sex workers experience high degrees of discrimination both in and outside of the sex industry and face higher rates of contracting HIV and experiencing violence as a result of their work.
 In addition, a clear distinction needs to be made between consensual sex work and sex trafficking where there is a lack of control and personal autonomy.

 Overview

-Roughly 13 percent of the transgender community reports having participated in the sex industry, according to data from the National Transgender Discrimination Survey.
-Transgender women and other transfeminine individuals are twice as likely to participate in the sex trade than transmasculine people, but transgender men and transmasculine people constitute about a quarter of all transgender sex workers.
-These statistics reveal that more trans men participate in the sex industry more than previously expected, especially given that many of the resources and discussions about transgender sex workers focus primarily on transgender women.
+Roughly 13 percent of the transgender community in the USA reports having participated in the sex industry, according to data from the National Transgender Discrimination Survey.
+Transgender women and other transfeminine individuals are twice as likely to participate in the sex trade than transmasculine people, with lifetime participation of transgender women ranging from 24% to 75% across international studies.
 Other statistics such as lack of family support, job loss due to being transgender, and homelessness were higher among transgender people who had participated in the sex trade compared to those who had not.

-HIV and other STD rates among transgender sex workers are much higher than those found in transgender non-sex workers.
+HIV and other STI rates among transgender sex workers are much higher than those found in transgender non-sex workers.
 15.3 percent of those who had done work in the sex industry reported being HIV-positive, whereas only 1.2 percent of non-sex workers reported being HIV-positive.
-Various groups have been created for the purpose of reducing HIV and STD rates among transgender sex workers.
+Various groups have been created for the purpose of reducing HIV and STI rates among transgender sex workers.
 These groups focus on providing resources that transgender people are often unable to access like education, shower facilities, and job placement programs.